christopherdally/alans-garage-website/README.md

 4. Change styling to contact page on mobiles
 5. Added contact form thank you page

+### 20th March 2023 -

+1. Final changes add comments to review section and contact pages
+2. Checked to make sure the site is fully operational

 ### Validator Testing

 - HTML